ewwmy/cv-builder/README.md

 ### Templates

-CV Builder uses the Handlebars template engine and includes an example template at `~/.config/ewwmy/cv-builder/templates/example.hbs`.
+CV Builder uses the [Handlebars](https://handlebarsjs.com/) template engine and includes a couple of templates out of the box:

-Please, refer to the [Handlebars Guide](https://handlebarsjs.com/guide/) for more information on using Handlebars.
+- `default.hbs` — a basic template that demonstrates most of the features.
+- `international-strict.hbs` — a template which is considered one of the best for IT specialists in 2025 (looks similar to well-known [Jake's Resume](https://www.overleaf.com/latex/templates/jakes-resume/syzfjbzwjncs)).

+By default they're both on.
+Default location of the templates: `~/.config/ewwmy/cv-builder/templates`.

 You can create as many templates as needed.
 Template files must have the `.hbs` extension.
 Specify templates you need to generate PDF with in the `TEMPLATES` setting or via command-line options.
 Similarly, the directory for templates can be configured via the `TEMPLATES_DIR` setting or command-line options.

+Please, refer to the [Handlebars Guide](https://handlebarsjs.com/guide/) for more information on using Handlebars.

 > Note: The options provided via command-line override the options from the `settings/settings.json` configuration file.